Dave-team/Knowledge-base/Business-Intelligence/Communication examples.md

 # Communication templates

+## Onboarding kick-off
+Hi all,

+As Papier’s headcount is growing quickly over the next few months, we want to ensure new Paps experience a seamless Looker onboarding process.
+To facilitate this, we’re reviewing our current Looker onboarding process and as part of that, we want to speak to recent joiners and understand what went well and what can be improved in our onboarding.

+I’ll be scheduling 30 minutes with each of you over the next few days to talk through your Looker experience.
+Feel free to suggest a different time if the suggested time doesn’t work.

+Thanks,

+Dave

+## Partner meetings
+- What data do we/they need?
+- How do we extract or send this data?
+SFTP, S3?
+- Replication frequency
+- Clarify next steps in an email
+- Clarify who the main POC is

+## Fivetran meeting
+When working with a vendor, have regular (e.g. monthly catchups).
+Make sure to track their performance.
+If and when something looks odd, you’ll have proof and you can ask for refunds when reasonable.

+Monthly catchup questions:
+- Does the team have questions?
+- Any performance issues?
+E.g. connectors not working?
+- How is MAR looking?
+Any outliers?
+Are the MAR in Looker equal to MAR in Fivetran account?
+- Any new projects our end?
+E.g. new connectors / resyncs, etc
+- Anything else from either side?

 ## Slack messages
 We’re looking into X but it’s worth fleshing out what options we have before putting in a ticket.
 OK if I put in 15 mins to go through this?